venkatesh18/GetAndCleanData/codebook.md

 #### Codebook

+The variables in the tidy data set are describe below

 | Count | Variable Name              | Variable Type | Units      | Range of Values                                                        | Description                                                                                                                                                |
 |-------|----------------------------|---------------|------------|------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | 1     | activity                   | character     | No units   | laying, sitting, standing, walking, walkingupstairs, walkingdownstairs | Describes activity that was performed by the subject                                                                                                       |